RylanSchaeffer/rylanschaeffer.github.io/collections/_blog_posts/2021-08-11-idea-machine-cultural-ratchet.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/72DtZm9OrH0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-For those who don't have time to watch the video, Noah starts by asking: how is it possible that in two decades, baby humans go from knowing basically nothing to building rocket ships and Twitter, whereas baby monkeys start in the same place but end up flinging shit?
+For those who don't have time to watch the video, Noah starts by asking: how is it possible that baby humans transition from knowing basically nothing to building rocket ships and Twitter in two decades, whereas baby monkeys start in the same place but grow up to fling shit?

 Nearly all machine learning algorithms, agents, or architectures take

+Examples to concepts: bayes rule, probabilistic contextual free grammar